 During a guided tour, you’ll enjoy a backstage view of the C. Bechstein world and see some impressive manufacturing processes.
 You’ll also get a close-up view of how our masterpieces are hand-crafted to reach perfection.

-The upright and grand pianos of W.Hoffmann are manufactored in our C. Bechstein Europe facility in Hradec Králové (Czech Republic).
-If you are interested in a guided tour please contact us at least one week before the desired date by email: email@example.com.
+The upright and grand pianos of W.Hoffmann are manufactured in our C. Bechstein Europe facility in Hradec Králové (Czech Republic).
+If you are interested in a guided tour please contact us at least one week before the desired date by email: firstname.lastname@example.org.

 Our production site has been located in Seifhennersdorf, Saxony, since 1992.
 It was in Berlin (West) when the company was founded in 1853 but, like many other production businesses, we had to relocate due to the restructuring of the city in the aftermath of German reunification.
 We invested millions of euros in modernizing the facility, which is now Europe’s main production site for high-end instruments.
 And development is on-going.

 C. Bechstein Europe is a subsidiary of C. Bechstein Germany located in Hradec Králové, Czech Republic.
 This company with its 160 employees manufactures the W.Hoffmann instruments.
 It’s Europe’s second major manufacturer of upright and grand pianos, after C. Bechstein Germany.
 Our subsidiary benefits from our expertise.

 C. Bechstein Germany and C. Bechstein Europe have the greatest in-house production depth of any European manufacturer.
 The German facility even manufactures the hammerheads, and we are endeavoring to extend our independence from suppliers even further.